RoundRobinHood/fuzzy-tutors-deployment/README.md

 For simplified functionality, the server uses simple self-signed certs (which are not trusted by any secure piece of software).
-It's recommended that secure HTTPS connections are handled externally, and both HTTP and HTTPS ports are proxied to the web server on a different port.
+It's recommended that secure HTTPS connections are handled externally, and both HTTP and HTTPS ports are proxied to the web server from different ports.

 See the `.env-template` file for port variables to customize which are exposed to the server.